DruidSmith/OpenRefine-Recipes/URLs_and_JSON.md

 ***JSON***

+JSON is ["JavaScript Object Notation"](http://www.json.org/) - originally developed for being easy to work with from JavaScript but it's actually a very versatile little format, usable for many other types of applications as well, similar to XML but generally easier to work with on the web.

-If the REST service supports it, JSON is a useful output format to pull for OpenRefine, as OpenRefine has some excellent capabilities for parsing JSON.
+If the REST service you are calling supports it, JSON is a very useful output format to pull for OpenRefine, as OpenRefine has some excellent capabilities for parsing JSON.
 Here is where I had to learn more via trial and error.

 Suppose the REST service returns a response like this:
 >{